 - Scheduled updates of software, packages, plugins, and servers keep platforms secure.

-- Cloud technology providers focus on delivering quality through extensive manual and automated quality assurance (QA).
+- Government cloud technology providers focus on delivering quality through extensive manual and automated quality assurance (QA).
+GovPilot uses the Microsoft Azure Cloud to keep data safe and secure.

 - Upkeep and maintenance costs of cloud-based technology is far more cost effective.